sybilhoangRG/support.balsamiq.com/content/ui101/radio-checkbox.md

 weight: 30
 ---

-Radio button and checkbox controls each allow users to select items from a list.
+Radio button and checkbox controls each allow users to select items from a list. <!--more-->

 Deciding when to use which one can be challenging, so this article explains the differences between them and when and how to use each.

 ## When to Use Radio Buttons and Checkboxes